theislab/sfaira/docs/api/index.rst

    train.SummarizeGridsearchCelltype
    train.SummarizeGridsearchEmbedding

-User interface: `ui`
+User interface: `UserInterface`
 --------------------

-.. module:: sfaira.ui
+.. module:: sfaira.UserInterface
 .. currentmodule:: sfaira

-This sub-module gives users access to the model zoo, including model query from remote servers.
+This class gives users access to the model zoo, including model query from remote servers.
 This API is designed to be used in analysis workflows and does not require any understanding of the way models are defined and stored.

 .. autosummary::
    :toctree: .

-   ui.UserInterface
+   UserInterface